10 Common IT Interview Questions and How to Answer Them

 What they’re really asking: How do you react in a difficult situation?

-By asking this question, an interviewer can be trying to see how you respond to challenges and new situations.
+By asking this question, an interviewer may want to see how you respond to challenges and new situations.
 In IT, it’s natural to run into issues you might have never encountered before.
 Being able to own up to any mistakes and show how you moved on from them productively can show your capacity to learn.

 Other forms this question might take: